Flat and Pitched Roof Extensions London

 Pitched roofs can be the more expensive option due to the amount of structural engineering required and the building materials used (tiles as opposed to felt or GRP for a flat roof).
 Pitched roofs generally take more time to build which usually means a slightly longer build and more labour costs.

-If you live in London and would like to know more about the service we can provide, then please don’t hesitate to get in touch by calling 020 8768 2867.
-Alternatively you can send us an email (info@create-spaces.co.uk) and we will get back to you as soon as we can.
+If you want to know more about the service we can provide or you would like more information about Home Extensions then please don’t hesitate to get in touch by calling 020 8768 2867.
+Alternatively click here to send us your details and we will get back to you as soon as we can.